Skip to content

 # Select region: fra (Frankfurt)

-# Select machine: shared-cpu-1x, 256MB
+# Select machine: shared-cpu-1x, 512MB

 Configure Secrets

-fly secrets set --config fly.dashboard.toml \
+fly secrets set -a naluma-dashboard \

 DATABASE_URL="postgresql+asyncpg://pipeline:password@ep-xxx-pooler.neon.tech/naluma_content?sslmode=require" \